 These are calendars representing various events like financial results, corporate actions like cash dividends, stock splits, and stock dividends or bonus ex-dates, macro-economic data releases like inflation data, PMI data, employment data, GDP numbers, etc. as well as other events that may affect the capital markets and specific asset prices.
 This information is highly local and differs from one country to another.

 Some events are isolated and specific to only one country, while others may have a more global effect.
 These are vital for traders to follow, and developments like these have the potential to create volatility in the capital markets.
-An event calendar is probably the best advocate for brokers to localize specific to a country.
+An event calendar is probably the best advocate for brokers to localise specific to a country.

 The backbone of any successful product or service is how well-treated the customers feel, not only when they come looking for help or with a grievance, but also how the provider communicates with them in general across different platforms.

-A lot of firms these days build a formidable knowledge base that includes FAQs, articles, manuals, and videos, which try to answer most commonly raised queries and also help the customer understand how best to use the product or service.
+A lot of firms these days build a formidable knowledge base that includes FAQs, articles, manuals, and videos, which try to answer the most commonly raised queries and also help the customer understand how best to use the product or service.

 As a second line of service, the customer can call an executive to resolve an issue.
 In each instance, it is undoubtedly clear that if the provider can speak with the customer in a language that he or she is most comfortable in, the results are far more positive.
 Keeping the language simple and clear is the key to easy understanding.

-Another aspect in case of brokers is the call and trade service that some of them offer.
+Another aspect in the case of brokers is the call and trade service that some of them offer.
 Here, a customer calls an executive and gives the instruction to carry out the trade on his behalf.
 In this case, efficient customer service plays a pivotal role in generating business and adding volumes.

-While these examples from well-known global online brokers and trading platform providers are not exhaustive, they certainly are more than adequate in showcasing how they have taken advantage by localizing their offerings to cater to clients across geographies and cultures.
+While these examples from well-known global online brokers and trading platform providers are not exhaustive, they certainly are more than adequate in showcasing how they have taken advantage by localising their offerings to cater to clients across geographies and cultures.
 It has enabled them to gain acceptance among a much wider audience, thereby pushing up their trade volumes as compared to competitors.
 Additionally, they’ve established a strong brand recollect in overseas markets.

 As we conclude, we hope you stay tuned for the final article of this series!